 Tents are built around the physical forces of tension and compression of fabric and poles.
 Like most things, tent form follows function, so consider your needs and the designs will follow suit.

-Some unique designs have explored buying more air real estate, either by flipping the traditional wedge upside down or using bent pole configuration to loft more internal space.
+Some unique designs have explored buying more air real estate, either by flipping the traditional wedge upside down or using a bent pole configuration to loft more internal space.

 Tent Trail Weight